astronomer/airflow-guides/guides/install.md

 Press Enter to Continue
 ```

-Follow the directions in the output to perform the two domain challenges by adding the two DNS TXT records mentioned.
-Follow your DNS provider's guidance for how to set two values under the same key.
+Follow the directions in the output to perform the domain challenge by adding the DNS TXT record mentioned.
+Follow your DNS provider's guidance for how to set the TXT record.

-We recommend temporarily setting a short time to live (TTL) value for the DNS records to expedite the setup process.
+We recommend temporarily setting a short time to live (TTL) value for the DNS record should you need to retry creating the cert.

 ## 3. Create a Kubernetes secret with your PostgreSQL connection